 To be most effective, take advantage of mentoring from previous committee chairs and ULS Executive Committee members.
 Be engaged by taking initiative, asking questions, and suggesting ideas.

-If you meet virtually, schedule meetings within one month following Annual and Midwinter.
-You can meet in whatever way is most convenient to the committee: conference call, Google Hangouts, Adobe Connect, Skype, etc. You can also request to schedule an Adobe Connect/WebEx space through ACRL.
-See ACRL Virtual Meeting Guidelines.
+If you meet virtually between conferences, do so in whatever way is most convenient: conference call, Google Hangouts, Adobe Connect, Zoom, etc. You can also request to schedule an Adobe Connect/WebEx space through ACRL for more formal online discussions.
+See ACRL policies.

 While you are only required to have two meetings per year, try to have at least four to keep up committee activity and member engagement.
 Scheduling tools such as Doodle are an easy way to find a time that works for all committee members.
 Be sure to enable time zone support.